ivaquero/oxidizer/README.md

 ## 2. Philosophy

-Oxidizer is origenally designed for **non-administrator** users.
+Oxidizer is originally designed for **non-administrator** users.
 It quickly sets up a minimal but powerful coding environment, and it aims to provide with following features:

 - Cross-Platform (Mainly Rust Tool chains)
 - Minimal dependencies & Minimal Installation